timeplus-io/docs/docs/usecases.md

 * when the user unlock the car, a new event with action=service
 * when the user completes the trip and lock the car, a new event with action=end
 * when the user cancels the booking, a new event with action=cancel
-* when the user extends the booking for another 30min, a new event with action=extend, and update the expire field
+* when the user extends the booking for another 30 min, a new event with action=extend, and update the expire field
 * if the user doesn't unlock the car before the expire time, then new event is added with action=expire

 ```mermaid